gabrielgt/EvergineDocs/manual/graphics/materials/material_decorators.md

 }
 ```

-The above Material decorator example shows how the effect resourceLayout is translated to get/set class properties to make easier use the effect from code.
+The above Material decorator example shows how the effect resource layout is translated to get/set class properties to make easier use of the effect from code.

 <br>